SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 **Tip** : You can publish your documentation from the repo using [GitHub Pages](https://pages.github.com/)

-**Tip** : All of your documents (in your Wiki and your repository) should be written in Markdown (see: [https://rules.ssw.com.au/using-markdown-to-store-your-content](/using-github-and-markdown-to-store-you-content))
+**Tip** : All of your documents (in your Wiki and your repository) should be written in Markdown (see [https://rules.ssw.com.au/using-markdown-to-store-your-content](/using-github-and-markdown-to-store-you-content))

 ::: bad